 Direct PLUS Loan

 One of a few federal loan options, a Direct PLUS Loan applies directly to your parents instead of you if you’re an undergrad student.
 You will receive a maximum loan amount of your school’s full tuition and receive a loan on a fixed interest rate of 6.31%.
-Direct PLUS Loan recipients will not have to repay any portion of their loan while they’re in school, instead starting to pay the loan back after graduation.
+Direct PLUS Loan recipients will not have to repay any portion of their loan while they’re in school.
+Instead, they start paying the loan back after graduation.

 Direct Consolidation Loan